Hazelnut Cake with Coffee Chantilly

 Place hazelnuts and flour in a food processor.
 Grind them to a powder.
 Be careful not to grind it too much otherwise you’ll get a paste.
 Transfer the powder to the mixer bowl.
 Add soft butter cubes, brown sugar and salt.
 Attach the paddle attachment and mix on low-medium speed until dough is formed.

-Place the dough between two parchment papers.
+Remove the dough from the bowl and place it between two parchment papers.
 Roll out (or actually, spread) the dough with a rolling pin to a thickness of 3 mm.
 Keep in the freezer until set (about 15 minutes).
 Preheat oven to 150 °C / 300 °F.

-Using the 18 cm ring, cut out one big circle.
-Using the 7 cm ring, cut out 4 small circles.
+Using the big ring, cut out one big circle.
+Using the small ring, cut out 4 small circles.
 Place the cut outs on a baking sheet lined with parchment paper.
 Place in the oven and bake for about 10 minutes.
 Remove from oven and cool at room temperature.

 Grind hazelnuts in a small food processor until you get a creamy paste.
 Scrape the sides and bottom occasionally.
 Transfer 25 g of the paste into a small bowl and keep aside.
 Keep the rest in the fridge for some other use.

 Place hazelnuts, almond powder and powdered sugar in a food processor.
 Grind them for about half a minute to get a powder.
 Be careful not to grind it too much otherwise you’ll get a paste.
 Transfer the powder to medium bowl.
 Keep aside.
 Preheat oven to 160 °C / 320 °F.